juanshishido/info290-iot/assignments/assignment01/README.md

 You should create a single method for each of the tasks 1.1, 1.3, 1.4, and 1.5.
 Your Python script should call each of these methods in-order.
 The script should be executable with the command `python main.py` from the command line.

+#### 2 REST Web Services and User Interfaces in JavaScript

+In this part, you will create a website that uses JavaScript to obtain input from a remote source and display this input.

+**2.1 Obtaining and parsing XML**

+In this task, you should use the [BART API](http://api.bart.gov/).
+Using its API documentation, find the resource that enables you to access BART's real-time departure estimates.
+Using this resource, create a simple website that loads the real-time departure estimates from the Downtown Berkeley station and displays a countdown (in steps of seconds) until the next train leaves toward Millbrae.
+Your website should update itself by re-loading the latest information from the BART API every 30 seconds.

+**2.2 The Same-Origin Policy**

+The JavaScript same-origin policy aims to prevent cross-site request forgery by limiting how resources on different hosts can interact with each other.
+Knowing this, why is it possible for your website from task 2.1 to load and display data from the BART API?
+Include your answer as a comment within the HTML markup of your created website.

+**2.3 Optional: A jQuery Counter**

+Visualize the remaining time until the next train using the Countdown widget from the jQuery library.